 9. The Name of the Rose by Umberto Eco:

-One of my very first Italy reads, The Name of the Rose is both a fabulous book and a movie.
-A murder mystery set in an Italian monastery in the hills of Piedmont, the story takes place in the Saint Michael’s Abbey which Umberto Eco had once visited.
-I’d suggest to pick this book first before starting anything else on Italy from this list.
+My very first book on Italy that has also been made into a successful movie, The Name of the Rose is a murder mystery set in the hills of Piemonte.
+It takes place in the Saint Michael’s Abbey which Umberto Eco had once visited in his life and chose to add it as a backdrop to his book.
+Since I don’t want to add spoilers and give away the story, I’d suggest to pick this book before starting anything else on Italy or Italian authors from this list.

 10. Invisible Cities by Italo Calvino: